alphagov/govuk-kubernetes-cluster-user-docs/source/documentation/index.md

 ## Kubernetes overview

-Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both [declarative configuration](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/) and automation.
-Kubernetes manages the entire lifecycle of containerised applications (for example, start, stop, update, scale), as well as providing mechanisms for:
+Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services that:

+- facilitates both [declarative configuration](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/) and automation
+- manages the entire lifecycle of containerised applications (for example, start, stop, update, scale)

+Kubernetes also enables:

 - service discovery and load balancing
 - persistent storage orchestration
 - automated rollouts and rollbacks
 - self-healing deployments
-- secrets and config management
+- secrets and configuration management

-See the official [Kubernetes overview documentation](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) for more details.
+See the official [Kubernetes overview documentation](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) for more information.

 ### Kubernetes declarative state model

 A core design concept of Kubernetes is the declarative state model, where Kubernetes users define their applications in terms of the desired end state.
-This differs from an imperative model, where the sequential steps to achieve a running application are defined instead.
-For example:
+This differs from an imperative model, where users define the sequential steps to achieve a running application.

-#### Declarative
+For example, with a declarative state model, a Kubernetes user defines that:

-* Container `hello-world` with tag `v1` should be running
+- a container `hello-world` with tag `v1` should be running
-* The `hello-world` container should expose port 80
+- that `hello-world` container should expose port 80
-* A load balancer routing to port 80 on the container should exist
+- a load balancer routing to port 80 on the container should exist

-#### Imperative
+For an imperative model, a user would instead define the following steps.

-1. Pull the `hello-world` container with tag `v1`
+1. Pull the `hello-world` container with tag `v1`.
-2. Start the `hello-world` container with port 80 exposed
+2. Start the `hello-world` container with port 80 exposed.
-3. Create a load balancer
+3. Create a load balancer.
-4. Create a load balancer routing rule pointing to port 80 on the container
+4. Create a load balancer routing rule pointing to port 80 on the container.

 In the Kubernetes declarative model, internal Kubernetes components called [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) handle the details of transitioning an application from the current state to the declared desired state on your behalf.
-See [Imperative vs Declarative](https://dominik-tornow.medium.com/imperative-vs-declarative-8abc7dcae82e) for a more detailed comparison of the two models.
+See the [Imperative vs Declarative blog post](https://dominik-tornow.medium.com/imperative-vs-declarative-8abc7dcae82e) for a more detailed comparison of the two models.

 ### Kubernetes objects

 The Kubernetes API supports many [object types](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) representing the state of component parts of an application.
-The major resource types that will be used in most (if not all) applications are:
+The following major resource types are used in most (if not all) applications:

 * [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/) - a group of one or more containers
 * [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) - one or more replicas of a `Pod`, and an associated [deployment strategy](https://www.weave.works/blog/kubernetes-deployment-strategies)